 They would be especially pleased to receive honest gratitude for a job well done.

 There are plenty of other inexpensive ways for management to show the employees the recognition that they deserved.
-Sometimes at the end of the day, the two most underused words in any organization or companies are the simple words ‘Thank You’’.
+Sometimes at the end of the day, the two most underused words in any organisation or companies are the simple words ‘Thank You’’.

 Whichever method used or practiced, remember to make it a ritual and not just a ‘once off’.